 I lasted two weeks joining the boat in Boston for a trip from Boston to Virginia to South Carolina back to Fort Lauderdale.
 Crazy captain, a drunk stewardess and a deckhand who turned out to be one of my best friends.
-There was so much drama I can’t even begin to go to details.
+There was so much drama I can’t even begin to go into details.

 All I knew is the minute we got to Fort Lauderdale I was stepping off the boat and luckily enough an old friend from high school had reached out and knew I was getting into yachting and offered me a job on her new boat.

 A beautiful beautiful boat that was going to tour Micronesia.
-So I joined the boat Galileo G, in San Diego and sail from San Diego to Hawaii, to Palau, to the Philippines, and then to Malaysia.
-Since I had no experience as a chef I join the boat as third stewardess relief cook.
+So I joined the boat Galileo G, in San Diego and sailed from San Diego to Hawaii, to Palau, to the Philippines, and then to Malaysia.
+Since I had no experience as a chef I join the boat as a third stewardess relief cook.
 Meaning I would cook for the crew when the chef wasn’t there.

 What are you working on right now?

 I work on a 34m charter motor yacht based in France.
 Doing the summer charters in France and Italy.

 How would you describe your style of cooking?

 Canadian Med, with plenty of fresh, local, seasonal products.

 My fresh pasta is killer!
 I would say though I’m famous for my salads.

 the most interesting or fun experience from your time in restaurants?